tobinP/log-o-matic/README.md

 # log-o-matic 9000

-Tool for logging out variables in Unity, Dotnet, Javascript and Typescript.
+Tool for logging out variables or function names in Unity, Dotnet, Javascript and Typescript.

 # How to use

-Highlight a variable and press `alt-L` will produce a log like this:
+Highlight a variable and press `alt+L` will produce a log like this:

 `Console.WriteLine("&&& myVar: " + myVar);`

-Highlight a function name and press `alt-L` will produce a log this:
+Highlight a function name and press `alt+L` will produce a log this:

 `Console.WriteLine("&&& myFunction");`